karenwanjangugi/JS-Quiz/README.md

 multiply the quantity of each item by the price

-Add the result to the total
+Add the result to the sum total

  Return the total amount